 If you’re looking for a brief summary on a topic in history you’re in the right place!
-You can find reading passages for U.S. History and World History topics and can download a PDF copy for yourself.
+You can find reading passages for U.S. History and World History topics and can download a copy for yourself.
 If you need a digital copy there is a Google link provided as well.

 TO VIEW A DIRECTORY ALL OF THE UNITED STATES HISTORY PASSAGES CLICK HERE.

 If you’re interested in some close read lesson ideas for teaching with this resource this article will help.